jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_conditions.rst

   These tests are good because it helps document what is in the :ref:`class<what is a class?>` and catches things immediately it changes.

-  They are a problem because :ref:`class attributes<what is a class attribute>` can change between Python_ versions, I have to remember the correct order of names and I am keeping two lists.
+  They are a problem because :ref:`class attributes<what is a class attribute?>` can change between Python_ versions, I have to remember the correct order of names and I am keeping two lists.
 There has to be a better way.

 * I open a new terminal_ then make sure I am in the ``person`` folder_